 Under this pressure, you want to make sure your product connects with your customer before it goes to market.
 By doing the right product research, you’re checking that your assumptions about your customer are correct.

-Product concept testing is an early market research method that maximises the odds of you launching a product or service that people want to buy.
+Product concept testing is an early-stage market research method that maximises the odds of you launching a product or service that people want to buy.
 You explore the viability of a product or service with its target audience early on and improve its development from the feedback.

 What concept testing is not

-It’s also different from brand testing, advertising, or marketing campaigns – these promote the product or service when it’s near-complete or fully developed.
+Concept testing is also different from brand testing, advertising, or marketing campaigns – these promote the product or service when it’s near-complete or fully developed.

 For more information on concept testing methods and making an effective concept testing survey, read our eBook: Introduction to Product Concept Testing